ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 Spatial Density
 '''''''''''''''

-.. _theory-and-implementation-14:

-Theory and implementation

 The Spatial Density (*SD*) can be seen as a generalization of the pair distribution function.
-Indeed, pair distribution functions are defined as orientationally averaged distribution functions.
+Pair distribution functions are defined as orientationally averaged distribution functions.
 Although these correlation functions reflect many key features of the short-range order in molecular systems, it should be realized that an average spatial